SarathChandraBellam/Python-Mail-Notification-Service-/README.md

-# Python-Mail-Notification-Service-
+# Python-Mail-Notification-Service
-Flask Micro service to send a mail notification
+Flask micro service that allows authors to send alert emails via the SMTP server to all the target user.